 - Which of These Great Brass Faucets Should You Buy For Your Kitchen?

 Best Brass Kitchen Faucet Reviews

 This Kohler fixture is our recommendation to anyone looking for brass on a budget.
 It’s affordable, has a stellar finish, and ought to last for years of use.
-It might not be as functional or as flawless as the Delta models below, but it’s the least we think you can pay for a truly great brass unit.
+It might not be as functional or as flawless as the Delta models above, but it’s the least we think you can pay for a truly great brass unit.

 It’s well-made.
 Just like the more expensive models we’ve recommended in this guide, it’s nearly all solid metal, with a ceramic valve for added longevity.
 While the pricier Delta models may have better fit and finish, not to mention better reliability records, the Kohler can definitely hold its own with anything else in its price range.

 It’s fairly practical, if not quite so much as the Delta models.
 The sprayer is a pull-out design that gives you plenty of reach.
 We also like that while the spout is certainly not as generous as the high-arc designs on our Delta picks,

 It’s ADA-approved.
 This one should be easy to use for practically everybody.
 Compare that with a lot of other brass fixtures, which tend to be needlessly complicated or impractical.